Shannon-Goddard/Goddard_Shannon_UFOs/README.md

 - Build and deploy JavaScript functions, including built-in functions.
 - Convert JavaScript functions to arrow functions.
 - Build and deploy forEach (JavaScript for loop).
 - Create, populate, and dynamically filter a table using JavaScript and HTML.

+## Summary

-## Challenge Summary
+## Challenge Overview
 In this challenge, we will create additional filters for the webpage.
 The advanced filtering capability will allow users to filter the data by multiple factors.

-## Objectives
+## Challenge Objectives
 The goals of this challenge are to:
 - Create, update, and deploy JavaScript functions to provide additional table filters.
 - Update and deploy forEach (for loop) to loop through the filters and update them with user input.
 - Update and populate the dynamic filters and table using JavaScript and HTML.

+## Challenge Summary

 ## Instructions
 Include five total filters in the table: